justinbburris/justinbburris.github.io/_posts/2015-02-26-unused-variables-in-rust.markdown

                     ^~~~~~~~~~~~~~~~~~
 {% endhighlight %}

-The rust compiler comes with built in checking of unused vairables and dead code.
-When the compiler sees that there's a variable initialized, yet is never used, it warns us of this.
-Your code will still compile and run but I recommend you clean out those bits of dead code.
+That extra `unused_variable` isn't relevant anymore and the rust compiler lets us know that we have some extra lines of unused vairables and dead code.
+It still compiles your code and the program will run, but you should clean out those bits of dead code.

 ## Why care about dead code?

 Since [dead code](http://www.aivosto.com/vbtips/deadcode.html) is never executed, why worry about it?

 When working on larger software projects, extra baggage can cause extra headache when trying to understand what a function or a class does.

 > Avoid this at all costs